David I of Scotland: Early years

 David was born on a date unknown in 1084 in Scotland.
-He was probably the eighth son of King Malcolm III, and certainly the sixth and youngest borne by Malcolm's second wife, Margaret of Wessex.
+He was probably the eighth son of King Malcolm III, and certainly the sixth and youngest born by Malcolm's second wife, Margaret of Wessex.
 He was the grandson of King Duncan I.

-In 1093, King Malcolm and David's brother Edward were killed at the River Aln during an invasion of Northumberland.
+In 1093, King Malcolm and David's brother Edward were killed at the Battle of Alnwick during an invasion of Northumberland.
 David and his two brothers Alexander and Edgar were probably present when their mother died shortly afterwards.
 According to later medieval tradition, the three brothers were in Edinburgh when they were besieged by their paternal uncle Donald III, who made himself king.
 It is not certain what happened next, but an insertion in the Chronicle of Melrose states that Donald forced his three nephews into exile, although he was allied with another of his nephews, Edmund.
 John of Fordun wrote, centuries later, that an escort into England was arranged for them by their maternal uncle Edgar Ætheling.

 King William Rufus of England opposed Donald's accession to the northerly kingdom.
 He sent the eldest son of Malcolm, David's half-brother Duncan, into Scotland with an army.
 Duncan was killed within the year, and so in 1097 William sent Duncan's half-brother Edgar into Scotland.
-The latter was more successful, and was crowned by the end of 1097.
+The latter was more successful and was crowned by the end of 1097.

-During the power struggle of 1093–97, David was in England.
+During the power struggle of 1093–1097, David was in England.
 In 1093, he may have been about nine years old.
-From 1093 until 1103 David's presence cannot be accounted for in detail, but he appears to have been in Scotland for the remainder of the 1090s.
+From 1093 until 1103, David's presence cannot be accounted for in detail, but he appears to have been in Scotland for the remainder of the 1090s.
 When William Rufus was killed, his brother Henry Beauclerc seized power and married David's sister, Matilda.
 The marriage made David the brother-in-law of the ruler of England.
 From that point onwards, David was probably an important figure at the English court.
 Despite his Gaelic background, by the end of his stay in England, David had become a fully Normanised prince.
 William of Malmesbury wrote that it was in this period that David "rubbed off all tarnish of Scottish barbarity through being polished by intercourse and friendship with us".